 Sister Kathy O'Hagan

 Sister Kathy, a Sister of Notre Dame de Namur, moved to the ridge in 1976.
-She was instrumental in starting the Big Laurel School and has remained a vibrant member of the community for 43 years.
-A primary teacher and animal lover at heart, Kathy currently serves as the Notre Dame AmeriCorps site director and coordinates Big Laurel’s community outreach.
+She was instrumental in starting the Big Laurel School and has remained a vibrant member of the community for 5 decades.
+A primary teacher and animal lover at heart, Kathy councils individuals in addiction recovery and assists in Big Laurel’s community outreach.
 You can often find her rounding up the ponies on her 4-wheeler, preparing her signature baked spaghetti, or performing at special events disguised as Dolly Parton.
-She makes her home at the St. Joe’s house along with Sister Gretchen, their three dogs, and three cats.
+She makes her home at the St. Joe’s house along with Sister Gretchen, and their many pets.

 Sister Gretchen Shaffer